avsm/oxcaml-icfp-tutorial/slides/index.md

   ...
 ```

-We assert that `symbols` is local and doesn't escape the current region
+We assert that `symbols` is local and doesn’t escape the current region

-*How can we ensure that it's locally allocated?*
+*How can we ensure that it’s locally allocated?*

 {pause}